diamonds / wild tales + lost trails

 An odyssey into the untold Story of Brazil.

-• The adventure of a lifetime.
-A challenging & immersive 28-day journey through the mountainous backcountry of Minas Gerais will leave you with a deeper understanding of the history, culture, and nature of Brazil than you ever imagined.
+• In short: the adventure of a lifetime.
+A challenging & immersive 28-day journey through the mountainous backcountry of Minas Gerais will leave you (thinner and) with a deeper understanding of the history, culture, and nature of Brazil than you ever imagined.

-Dr. Seussian landscapes; empty trails; rustic homestays & hearty homemade meals; festive cowtowns; little-known peaks; mystical railway settlements; remote campsites in pristine wilderness areas; UNESCO World Heritage City Diamantina; bushwhacking; pack mules; sun-kissed dirt roads; waterfalls with white sand beaches; chilly, star-filled evenings; colonial hamlets; river crossings; well-earned sleep; and one of the most biodiverse ecosystems in the most biodiverse country on earth.
+Seussian landscapes; empty trails; rustic homestays & hearty homemade meals; festive cowtowns; little-known peaks; mystical railway settlements; remote campsites; pristine wilderness areas; UNESCO World Heritage City Diamantina; bushwhacking; pack mules; dirt roads; hidden waterfalls; star-filled evenings; colonial hamlets; river crossings; well-earned sleep; and one of the most biodiverse ecosystems in the most biodiverse country on earth.

 • Famous landmarks; City Tours; breakfast in bed; luxurious accommodations; fancy food; wine tastings; 2023 Jeep Wranglers (or similar); handrails; strong WiFi; strong 4G; TV; shampoos, conditioners, and hand lotions; folks on the trail; any other international visitors at all.